UoMLegends/Zombie/README.md

+### Newer version is now available
+A more optimised version of the MATLAB zombie apocalypse simulation can be found on (https://github.com/iamfranco/zombie)!!

 # Zombie
 This is the MATLAB zombie apocalypse simulation for our group project (group 4, the University of Manchester, presented on October 25th 2016).
 Since we've presented our MATLAB zombie apocalypse simulation in front of the whole class, there is no "academic motivation" to revisit these m files.
 But I personally enjoyed creating them, so I decided to post these on GitHub in the hope that someone will find them as entertaining and maybe they can help optimize the code.
 Now, without further ado, let's get straight into the simulation!